caleywoods/wayfindr/README.md

 * **Max Waypoint Placement Distance** - How far away you can place waypoints with the quick add key (default: 100 blocks)
 * **Open Menu Key** - Keybinding to open the waypoints manager (default: M)
 * **Quick Add Key** - Keybinding to quickly add a waypoint (default: N)

+## Navigation Guidance
+The waypoint navigation feature helps guide you to your selected destination:

+1. Select a waypoint for navigation by clicking the arrow button (↗️) next to the waypoint in the list
+2. Alternatively, select a waypoint and click the "Guide Me to Waypoint" button in the details panel
+3. An arrow will appear at the top of your screen pointing toward the selected waypoint
+4. The distance to the waypoint is displayed below the arrow
+5. To stop navigation guidance, click the arrow button again (➡️) or click "Stop Guiding to Waypoint" in the details panel

 ## Data Storage
 Waypoints are stored in `C:\Users\{username}\.minecraft\config\wayfindr\waypoints.json` (paths may vary on other operating systems)